 Field Work is planned and supervised field activity related to the student's general education, major, or career goals, designed to provide the student with a general work experience without specific courses as prerequisites.
-The quantitative prerequisites are 25 hours earned and a minimum GPA of 2.00.
+The prerequisites are 25 credit hours earned and a minimum 2.00 GPA.
 Under general field supervision, the student may be awarded one credit hour for each 120 clock hours of performance.
 The award of credit will be based on supervisor's reports and a written evaluation of the learning experience by the student.
 Grading is Pass/Fail.
 The registrar assigns the grade.